mekkablue/Glyphs-Scripts/DEVREADME.md

 ## Code conventions

+* Use the `.style.yapf` that is provided on the root level of the repo:
 * Use tabs, not spaces, for indentation.
 * Be perfomance aware.
 	* Wherever possible, use tuples instead of lists.